damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ## Dealing with complex scenarios

 So far so good.
-However, let's suppose we just got a new client who wants to get an `.iso` instead of `.gz` Since CI does the whole work, we can just add one more job to it.
+However, let's suppose we have a new client who wants us to package our app into `.iso` image instead of `.gz`
+Since CI does the whole work, we can just add one more job to it.
-Iso images can be created using the `mkisofs` command.
+Iso images can be created using the [mkisofs](http://linuxcommand.org/man_pages/mkisofs8.html) command.
 Here's how our config should look:

 ```yaml
 image: alpine